How to Build Your Innovative SMB Technology Team

 It's not time to bring in the technical doers yet.
 They will quickly derail the discussion and frustrate everyone in the room.
 Momentum gone.

-The technology strategist is someone who can maintain her holistic focus on the company's long-term objectives.
-Because she is an active participant in every planning session, she can spot solution overlaps, connections and potential opportunities across the entire organization.
+The technology strategist is someone who can maintain her holistic focus on the company's long-term goals.
+Because she is an active participant in every planning session, she can spot solution overlaps, connections, and potential opportunities across the entire organization.

 It's not unusual for someone in a business unit to bring a technical solution to the group.
 Regardless of the reasoning behind it, this solution-first approach is often detrimental.
 Because "we already know how to do it", the all-important discovery discussions never happen.

-Your technology strategist can shape a collaborative, innovative mindset that will bring the group back to the appropriate problem clarity discussions first.
+Your CIO can shape a collaborative, innovative mindset that will bring the group back to the all-important problem clarity discussions first.

 The technology leader will ultimately translate those big goals into actionable technical requirements for the problem solvers.

 If you don't know what technology assets you have now, it makes absolutely no sense to keep bouncing on the let's-buy-that-software trampoline.
 And yet it happens to smart companies every day.
 Why?

 A lot of reasons---

 Everyone wants to try the shiny new thing.